 Zheng Yongnian on Lai Ching-te as Taiwan leader

-context: Territorial disputes and civil confrontation persists between the PRC and Taiwan.
+context: Territorial disputes and civil confrontation persist between the PRC and Taiwan.
 With the inauguration of Lai Ching-te 赖清德 as RoC (Taiwan) president, whether Taiwan is willing to observe the status quo becomes ambiguous.
 The PRC responded strongly to Lai’s ‘two-country’ theory, condemning his pro-independence stance.
-The following is a renowned PRC academic’s interpretation of the issue.
+The following is a well-known PRC academic’s interpretation of the issue.

 Lai Ching-te 赖清德 further derails from the 1992 Consensus, asserts Zheng Yongnian 郑永年 Chinese University of Hong Kong (Shenzhen) Advanced Institute of Global and Contemporary China Studies director, raising the risk of separatist claims.